What's new

 Strabismus, also called wall eye, squint, or crossed eyes, is a condition in which the two eyes are not properly aligned and fail to work as a team when looking at an object.
 According to the American Association for Pediatric Ophthalmology and Strabismus, approximately 4% of the US population has strabismus.

-Continue reading Strabismus (Crossed Eyes): Types, Causes, Symptoms, Diagnosis and Treatment Options
+Continue reading Strabismus (Crossed Eyes): Types, Causes & Treatment

 choosing lasik surgeon